Scaling Laws for Predicting Downstream Performance in LLMs: : Downstream Performance Prediction

 \section{\approach: Downstream Performance Prediction}

-\looseness=-1 We introduce a \textit{two-stage} approach to predicting downstream performance in LLMs based on two established findings: (1) Predicting the target pre-training loss and establishing the power-law relation is feasible as it does not involve an emergent phase~\citep{kaplan2020scaling, hoffmann2022training}.
-(2) When pre-training loss goes below a task-specific threshold, there is an observed correlation between pre-training loss and downstream task performance~\citep{du2024understanding, huang2024compression}.
-In this section, we present \approach as a proof-of-concept for this framework with a straightforward implementation.
+\looseness=-1 We introduce \textbf{\approach}, a \textit{two-stage} approach to predicting downstream performance in LLMs based on two established findings: (1) Predicting the target pre-training loss and establishing the power-law relation is feasible as it does not involve an emergent phase~\citep{kaplan2020scaling, hoffmann2022training}.
+(2) When pre-training loss goes below a task-specific threshold, there is an observed correlation between pre-training loss and downstream task performance~\citep{du2024understanding, huang2024compression} regardless of the hyper-parameter configurations.